wavefrontHQ/docs/pages/doc/alerts_v2_faq.md

 ---

 Wavefront users have asked for a more streamlined alert creation experience, and we're rolling it out to all users.
-* Going forward, all alerts will show up in the new alert GUI.
+* Going forward, all alerts will appear in the new alert GUI.
 * Under the covers, alerts work the same.
 But we're including this FAQ to help current alert users.

 {% include note.html content="Every Wavefront user can view alerts and make temporary changes.
 You must have the Alerts permission to save changes to alerts." %}